Certificate of Concentration in Appellate Advocacy

 Prepare to engage in litigation at the appellate level through a concentration in appellate advocacy.
-You may choose to earn a Certificate of Concentration in Advocacy and a Certificate in Appellate Advocacy or in Trial Advocacy, depending on your desired career path.
 A Certificate of Concentration in Appellate Advocacy requires expertise in both oral and written advocacy.

-In order to receive a Certificate in Appellate Advocacy, you must complete the following courses with a grade of B- or higher:
+In order to receive a Certificate of Concentration in Appellate Advocacy, you must complete the following courses with a grade of B- or higher.

 “Appellate advocacy is an art form that requires an attorney to persuasively bring a legal issue to life through the written and spoken word.
 Our rigorous Lawyering Skills program instills in students the foundational skills to become an effective advocate and provides advanced opportunities to hone those skills.”